FransUrbo/drive-by-wire/code/DEVELOP.md

    	    -c "program \"${1:-target.elf}\" verify reset exit" }
    ```
+   That way, I can run `picoload` or `picoload target/thumbv6m-none-eabi/debug/drive-by-wire`
+   to write the program to the pico.

 3. Listen on the serial port for debug messages and communications.
    `bin/listen-serial.sh`
+   NOTE: `socat` is broken under MacOS, and can't be used for this.